thynnine/pysic/_sources/Potentials_f90.txt

         Descriptions of the parameters.
 The descriptions should be very short indicators such as 'spring constant' or 'energy coefficient'.
 For more detailed explanations, the proper documentation should be used.
     n_parameters: integer  *pointer*  *size(:)*
         number of parameters for each number of bodies (1-body parameters, 2-body parameters etc.)
+    n_level: integer    *scalar*

-    includes_post_processing: logical    *scalar*
+    name: character(len=pot_name_length)    *scalar*
-        a logical tag specifying if there is a scaling function :math:`s_i` attached to the factor.
+        The name of the bond order factor: this is a keyword according to which the factor may be recognized.
     description: character(len=pot_note_length)    *scalar*
         A description of the bond order factor.
 This should contain the mathematical formulation as well as a short verbal explanation.
+    includes_post_processing: logical    *scalar*
+        a logical tag specifying if there is a scaling function :math:`s_i` attached to the factor.
     type_index: integer    *scalar*
         The internal index of the bond order factor.
 This can also be used for recognizing the factor and must therefore match the name.
 For instance, if name = 'neighbors', type_index = :data:`coordination_index`.
     n_targets: integer    *scalar*
         number of targets, i.e., interacting bodies
     parameter_names: character(len=param_name_length)  *pointer*  *size(:, :)*
         The names of the parameters of the bond order factor: these are keywords according to which the parameters may be recognized.
-    name: character(len=pot_name_length)    *scalar*
-        The name of the bond order factor: this is a keyword according to which the factor may be recognized.
   .. data:: bond_order_parameters

     Defines a particular bond order factor.